dennili/CEHRS/index.md

 *Robert Half Technology* – *Irvine, CA*
 *January 2016* – *November 2018*
 - Supported end-users with technical issues, both in-person and remotely
-- Maintained accurate documentation of IT systems and procedures, ensuring compliance with organizational standards
+- Maintained accurate documentation of IT systems and procedures, ensuring compliance with organizational standards.

 ---